 Monarda didyma, Monarda fitulosa, Monarda punctata, Monarda citriodora, zones 4 to 9

 Butterflies and hummingbirds enjoy its rich nectar of this native perennial.
 The tubular flowers are typically shades of red, purple, pink and white, and resemble small fireworks.
-They are late blooming, adding lots of color to the garden when other flowers have finished.
-Find plants here.
+They are late-blooming, adding lots of color to the garden when other flowers have finished.
+Find seeds here.

 Black Swallowtail (Papilio polyxenes) on Russian Sage (Perovskia atriplicifolia).